cycloss/recipes/chinese.md

 #### Serves 3 - Time 20mins

-**Fry:**
+- 1.5 tbsp oil

-- 200g chicken sliced into small pieces, or prawns cut into quarters, or beef strips.
+- 200g chicken breast sliced into small stips (butterfly first), or prawns cut into quarters, or beef strips.
+- 2 cloves garlic, finely chopped (prevents burning)
+- 250g chow mein noodles (sharwoods yellow medium egg nests)
+- 1 pack stir fry veg if cheating (Tesco sweet and crunchy are great)

+**Vegetables (if not cheating)**

 - 1/2 a green cabbage , finely shredded
-- 1.5 tbsp sunflower oil
-- 2 cloves garlic, finely chopped (prevents burning)
-- 200g chow mein noodles (sharwoods medium egg are perfect)
 - 1 carrot , julienned (thin batons)
 - 1.5 cups bean sprouts
 - Bunch of spring onions sliced diagonally

 **Sauce:**

-- 65ml water
+- 100ml water

-- 2 tsp cornflour
+- 1 tbsp cornflour

-- 2 tbsp soy sauce , all purpose or light
+- 2 tbsp soy sauce, all purpose or light

-- 2 tbsp oyster sauce (sub Hoisin)
+- 2 tbsp oyster sauce

-- 1 1/2 tbsp Chinese cooking wine OR Mirin
+- 1.5 tbsp Chinese cooking wine

-- 2 tsp sugar (reduce to 1 tsp if using Mirin)
+- 2 tsp sugar
 - 1/2 tsp sesame oil

-- 1/2 - 1/4 tsp White pepper
+- 1/3 tsp White pepper

 #### Directions

-1. Chop the chicken and marinate in 1 tbs soy sauce for 10 minutes.
+1. Chop the chicken and vegetables if not cheating.

-2. Chop all the vegetables.

-3. Put water on to boil.
+2. Put noodle water on to boil.

-4. Heat a pan with the oil on medium.
-Fry garlic for 20 seconds, then add the chicken, cooking until it's almost cooked through.
+3. Heat a pan with the oil on medium high heat, add the chicken, cooking until it's browned a bit, then reduce the heat to medium and add the garlic for a minute.

-5. Throw the noodles into the water and set a timer to cook them 1 minute under done (they will cook further when added to the vegetables).
+4. Throw the noodles into the water and set a timer to cook them 2 minutes under done (they will cook further when added to the vegetables).
+4 mins works great for the noodles recommended.

-6. Add all the other vegetables to the pan with some water and steam/fry for 3-4 minutes or until noodles are done.
+5. Add all the other vegetables to the pan with some water and steam/fry for 3-4 minutes or until noodles are done.

-7. Make the sauce.
+6. Make the sauce.

-8. Drain noodles, but keep some of the water.
-Add the noodles, sauce, and bean sprouts into the fried vegetables and mix.
-If needed, add noodle water until the noodle mixture is slippery.
-Done.
+7. Drain noodles and add them with the sauce into pan and mix until the mixture thickens slightly and becomes slippery due to the cornflower.

 ## Beef Stir Fry Noodles with Honey Pepper Sauce